llnl/RAJAPerf/docs/index.rst

     implementation approach and programming model, such as *baseline OpenMP*, *RAJA OpenMP*, etc.
-  * **Set** is a subset of variants in the Suite that exercise the same implementation approach or programming model, such as Base with the Base_Seq, Base_OpenMP, and more using the *baseline* implementation approach, and Seq with Base_Seq, Lambda_Seq, and RAJA_Seq using the *Sequential* programming model.
+  * **Set** is a subset of variants in the Suite that exercise the same implementation approach, such as Base with Base_Seq, Base_OpenMP, and more using the *baseline* implementation approach, and Seq with Base_Seq, Lambda_Seq, and RAJA_Seq using the *Sequential* programming model.